|Researchers at RIHN|

 |URASHIMA Hiroko||MS&AD Insurance Group Holdings, Inc.|

-The rate of natural disaster occurence has been increasing, partly due to contemporary climate change, and adaptation to natural disaster risks is increasingly important to the sustainability of human societies.
+Globally, the rate of natural disaster occurrence has been increasing, partly due to contemporary climate change, and adaptation to natural disaster risks is increasingly important to the sustainability of human societies.
 At the same time, many societies are experiencing shrinking populations.
 Ecosystem-based Disaster Risk Reduction (Eco-DRR) takes advantage of the multi-functionality of ecosystems and biodiversity, including their capacity to mitigate natural disasters while providing multiple ecosystem services, and population decline provides ample opportunity for implementing Eco-DRR.
 Our project will develop practical solutions for implementation of Eco-DRR by visualizing natural disaster risks, evaluating multi-functionality of Eco-DRR solutions, conducting transdisciplinary scenario analysis, examining traditional and local knowledge of disaster risk reduction, and collaborating with the insurance industry and other sectors.

 Hard-engineering natural disaster countermeasures have target safety levels, below which natural disasters can be prevented.
 Although these countermeasures are effective if the hazard level of natural disaster is below the target safety level, we are increasingly faced with situations in which hazard levels exceed safety levels, resulting in devastating natural disasters.
 Eco-DRR approaches focus on lowering the exposure of human activities to natural hazards, so reducing, if not preventing, associated losses and damages.
 Eco-DRR approaches, meanwhile, take advantage of the multi-functionality of ecosystems, so complementing conventional approaches to natural disaster management, although the effectiveness and multi-functionality of Eco-DRR is not yet clearly and quantitatively understood.